EvanKhanDev/final-project-IBM-course/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all project spaces.

+## Enforcement

+Software Composition Analysis - SCA

-## Enforcement & Enfocement guidelines
+## Enfocement guidelines

 Community leaders will follo these guidelines in determining consequences.